JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 # White Album 1 Translation Tools

-This is a collection of tools to aid in extracting and modifying White Album 1 (2012 PC version) to create an English translation.
+This is a collection of tools to aid in extracting and modifying White Album 1 (2012 PC version) resources to create an English translation.

 ## Building